rolfmorel/jelia19-typedmil/README.md

 # Rerunning the experiments

-Each subfolder in the experiments directory contains a 'run.bash' script which run the respective experiment.
+Each subfolder in the experiments directory contains a 'run.bash' script which runs the respective experiment.
 The ASP experiments are in the sub-folders named 'asp'.

+To run the Prolog experiments a Prolog interpreter is needed.
+As the experiments were run on 'SWI-Prolog', this is recommended interpreter.
+The ASP experiments require the [hexlite](https://github.com/hexhex/hexlite) ASP solver.

 Contact rolf.morel@cs.ox.ac.uk with any queries.